Gateway to

 1 Bedford Street, Lexington, MA

-Built in 1710 by Benjamin Muzzey, the tavern’s interior appears today very much as it did in 1775.
-Operated as a museum by the Lexington Historical Society, one can see the restored 18th-century taproom with large fireplace and central chimney.
+The tavern remained a popular watering hole throughout the 18th century.
+It served as a store and a post office before it was ultimately purchased by the Lexington Historical Society.
+Today the tavern operates as a museum where guests can view the fully restored 18th century taproom with large fireplace and central chimney.
 Among the many items on display is the old front door, with a hole thought to be made by a British musket ball during the battle.
-Buckman Tavern was declared a National Historic Landmark in 1961.